If You Do These 15 Things, It’s No Wonder People See You as Emotionless

 Unsplash

 When chaos erupts around you, you remain eerily calm.
 While this composure can be admirable in many situations, never showing stress or anxiety can make you seem disconnected from reality.
-It’s okay to let a bit of that inner turmoil show sometimes — it helps people relate to you and understand that you’re affected by events too.
+It’s okay to let a bit of that inner turmoil show sometimes.
+It helps people relate to you and understand that you’re affected by events too.

 13. You don’t use gestures or body language.